mzazon/awesome-cloud-projects/aws/mobile-app-ab-testing-pinpoint/mobile-app-ab-testing-pinpoint.md

 5. Basic JSON and data analysis skills
 6. Estimated cost: $50-100/month for testing (depends on message volume and analytics export)

+> **Note**: Consider migration timeline when planning long-term A/B testing strategies due to Pinpoint's end of support in October 2026.

 ## Preparation

 ```bash